nivekcode/frontend-heroes/exercise-npm-scripts-watch/README.md

    We are running the previously generated npm script which will compile our `SCSS` file into a `CSS` file.

 4. Open our web page (`index.html`) file in the browser.
-The styles should work properly!
+Even though, the page is broken (don't worry we will fix this later) the styles should work properly!

 5. Change a color in the `SCSS` file and save it in your editor.